Kommando Spezialkräfte: History

 Like all German military units, KSK deployments require authorization from the German Bundestag (Federal Assembly).
 The unit has engaged in numerous anti-terror campaigns both in Europe and abroad; known engagements include operations inside Kosovo, Bosnia and Herzegovina, and most recently in Afghanistan.

-During the War in Afghanistan, although nominally under OEF command, the KSK worked under ISAF command since 2005, carrying out numerous operations in the vicinity of the German deployment in Kabul, including a successful raid on an al-Qaeda safehouse for suicide bombers in October 2006.
-KSK operators have commented in the German media about the restrictions placed on them by their national caveats and stated a preference for working directly for the Americans as part of OEF-A as they had done as part of Task Force K-Bar.
+During the War in Afghanistan, although nominally under Operation Enduring Freedom (OEF) command, the KSK worked under International Security Assistance Force (ISAF) command since 2005, carrying out numerous operations in the vicinity of the German deployment in Kabul, including a successful raid on an al-Qaeda safe house for suicide bombers in October 2006.
+KSK operators have commented in the German media about the restrictions placed on them by their national caveats and stated a preference for working directly for the Americans as part of Operation Enduring Freedom in Afghanistan (OEF-A) as they had done as part of Task Force K-Bar.

 As is to be expected with such units, specific operational details such as success and casualty rates are considered to be top secret and withheld even from the highest-ranking members of the Bundestag.
-This practice has elicited some serious concerns, resulting in agreement to increase both transparency and accountability, by disclosing mission details to selected members of the Bundestag, in relation to the future deployments of KSK forces.
+This practice has elicited some serious concerns, resulting in an agreement to increase both transparency and accountability, by disclosing mission details to selected members of the Bundestag, about the future deployments of KSK forces.

 On 4 May 2013, the KSK reported its first casualty.
 First Sergeant Daniel Wirth was fatally shot in Baghlan Province, Afghanistan during operation "Maiwand".
 US Army forces were part of the attempted rescue mission.
-Daniel Wirth was honoured by his sister Kathrin Wirth-Torrente in a book titled "Brothers in Bravery".
-It not only tells her brother's story, but also reflects on 40 additional military members who lost their lives while fighting The Global War on Terror in the Greater Middle East.
-The book was published by the Travis Manion Foundation in September 2017.

 In 2018, the German Federal Criminal Police Office uncovered a plot involving unknown KSK soldiers to murder prominent German politicians such as Claudia Roth, Heiko Maas and Joachim Gauck among others, and carry out attacks against immigrants living in Germany.
 Also, earlier that same year in a separate investigation, the State prosecutors in the city of Tübingen investigated whether neo-Nazi symbols were used at a "farewell" event involving members of KSK.

 In June 2020, German defence minister Annegret Kramp-Karrenbauer announced that the unit would be partially disbanded due to growing far-right extremism within the ranks.
 The KSK had become partially independent from the chain of command, with a toxic leadership culture.
 One of the force's four companies where extremism is said to be the most rife was to be dissolved and not replaced.

+In 2025, it's reported that the KSK is using the Multitarn camo pattern.